 • Scissors

-• To add a pattern to the bag, cut out your desired shape from an ordinary dish sponge and use it as a stamp.
+• Lay the pillowcase flat with the open end facing towards you.
+Then grab the open end side of the pillowcase and fold it about half way up. • To add a pattern to the bag, cut out your desired shape from an ordinary dish sponge and use it as a stamp.
 Dab it in some paint and create your desired design.

 • Turn the bag over and bring the two bottom corners together.
 Attach them by cutting a small hole in each corner and knotting them together with a small piece of fabric.